oasisprotocol/old-docs/src/web3-intro.md

 ```
 **Connecting to Local Oasis Chain:** Initializing the HD Wallet provider requires a seed phrase (or mnemonic) from which it extracts your accounts (private keys and public addresses).
 It also requires a URL to create a connection through which all communication to the network will be done.
-To connect to your local `oasis chain`, use `'http://localhost:8545'` and the `menmonic` provided to you there.
+To connect to your local `oasis chain`, use `'http://localhost:8545'` and the `mnemonic` provided to you there.

 ```js
 const MNEMONIC = 'range drive remove bleak mule satisfy mandate east lion minimum unfold ready';